Florida moves to expand ‘Don’t Say Gay’ law in coming legislative session

 Additionally, doing so cannot be required as a condition of employment, enrollment, or participation in any programs for public K-12 educational institutions.

-The bill also bans employees or contractors at K-12 schools from using or providing a student with their preferred personal titles or pronouns if it does not correspond to their biological sex.
+The bill also bans employees or contractors at K-12 schools from using a student’s preferred personal titles or pronouns if it does not correspond to their biological sex.

 Furthermore, students may not be asked by employees of public schools to give their preferred personal titles or pronouns, nor be penalized or subjected to adverse or discriminatory treatment for not giving their preferred name or pronouns.